LandSandBoat/lsb-wiki/Miscellaneous-Server.md

 ### Build and run in Release mode

-Either through Visual Studio, or CMake (`cmake -DCMAKE_BUILD_TYPE=Release ..`) you should be building in `Release` mode when you're ready to have players connect to your server.
-A lot of debug information and tooling is removed from the build and it will run much faster.
+Either through Visual Studio, or CMake (`cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo ..`) you should be building in `RelWithDebInfo` mode when you're ready to have players connect to your server.
+A lot of debug information and tooling is removed from the build and it will run much faster than pure Debug mode.
 If you need to debug things you should revert to a `Debug` build.

 ### Use a bare-metal/real machine